Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Bathing clothes for the hot springs

-• Water bottle, water purifying tablets
+• Water bottles, water purifying tablets

 • Personal medical kit